Croy, North Lanarkshire: Links to Celtic F.C.

 Despite the small scale of the village, Croy has a series of high-profile links with Scottish football team Celtic.
 At one stage there was a junior (non-league) football team in the village, Croy Celtic, the village pub was named The Celtic Tavern and in the late 1990s it featured prominently in matchday programmes.
 The village is predominantly populated with Celtic supporters and has a large Supporters Club (Croy CSC).

-Former player Jimmy Quinn, considered one of the club's greatest ever players lived in the village and former Celtic owner Fergus McCann, the man credited with saving the club from extinction and now recognised as one of the most important figures in the club's history, also lived in Croy and was the social convener of the local Supporters Club.
+Former player Jimmy Quinn, considered one of the club's greatest ever players lived in the village.
+Former Celtic owner Fergus McCann, the man credited with saving the club from extinction and now recognised as one of the most important figures in the club's history, also lived in Croy and was the social convener of the local supporters club before his emigration to Canada.

 In addition to Jimmy Quinn, former Celtic players who lived in the village include Andy McAtee, John Morrison, Frank Meechan, Tom McAteer, James Culley, Pat McMahon, and Jimmy Quinn (grandson of Jimmy Quinn named above).
 Former Celtic players not from the village but who played for Croy Celtic include Arthur McInally, Tommy McInally, Frank Murphy, and Andrew Miller.

 Notable residents

 Other people of note with links to the village include Scottish folk singer and accordion player Will Starr. and former WBO Flyweight world champion boxer Pat Clinton.

-In July 2020, Croy resident and the sitting SNP councillor for Croy & Kilsyth, Mark Kerr, was charged with five cases of historic sexual abuse.
+In July 2020, Croy resident and the sitting SNP councillor for Croy & Kilsyth, Mark Kerr, was charged with multiple cases of historic sexual abuse.
 This generated significant coverage in various national news outlets, following which Kerr stepped down from the SNP and became an Independent Councillor.
-Kerr made no plea at his initial hearing and a court case is pending.
+In December 2022 Kerr was found guilty on 9 charges of sexual abuse and sentenced to 6 years in prison.